pattybruh/minispark/README.md

 needs to ensure `ctx` is passed to the transform function.
 Constructors for all these are provided, but we do not provide code for applying the transformations.

+Commonly this `ctx`, which is the abbreviation of context, is used to pass the required arguments to the function.
+Examples from the applications folder might be useful to know what `ctx` is for.

 - `map(RDD* rdd, Mapper fn)`: produce an RDD where `fn` is applied to each element in each partition of `rdd`.
 - `filter(RDD* rdd, Filter fn, void* ctx)`: produce an RDD where `fn`